hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### MultiMaps
 MultiMap is a specialized map where you can associate a key with multiple values.
 This monitoring option is similar to the **Maps** option: the same monitoring charts and data tables monitor MultiMaps.
 The differences are that you cannot browse the MultiMaps and re-configure it.
-Please see [Maps](#maps).
+Please see the [Maps section](#maps).